 - The personal data have been collected in relation to the offer of information society services referred to in Article 8(1) of the GDPR.

-If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by Temos International, he or she may at any time contact an employee of Temos International GmbH of the controller.
+If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by Temos International, he or she may at any time contact an employee of Temos International GmbH.
 An employee of Temos International GmbH shall promptly ensure that the erasure request is complied with immediately.

 e) Right of restriction of processing